OperationSpark/logging/README.md

 In our exercise, we're invoking a function named `loadjson` to load the people.json file.
 Once loaded, we'll have access to the people data in the `data` parameter.

-Let's use `console.log()` to instrospect that data, find out its structure and figure out how we can get a list of fullnames from that data.
+Let's use `console.log()` to instrospect that data, find out its structure and figure out how we can get a list of full-names from that data.